nephio-project/docs/install-guide/gcp.md

 resources, by way of the `config-control` repository.
-The [cluster-gke-standard-autoscaling](https://github.com/johnbelamaric/blueprints-nephio-gcp/tree/main/cluster-gke-standard-autoscaling) package uses CC to create a cluster and a cloud source repository, add the cluster to a fleet, and install and configure ConfigSync on the cluster to point to the new repository.
-This is similar to what the `nephio-workload-cluster` package does in the Sandbox exercises, except that it uses GCP services to create the repository and bootstrap ConfigSync, rather than Nephio controllers.
+The [cluster-gke-standard-autoscaling](https://github.com/johnbelamaric/blueprints-nephio-gcp/tree/main/cluster-gke-standard-autoscaling) package uses CC to create a cluster and a cloud source repository, add the cluster to a fleet, and install and configure Config Sync on the cluster to point to the new repository.
+This is similar to what the `nephio-workload-cluster` package does in the Sandbox exercises, except that it uses GCP services to create the repository and bootstrap Config Sync, rather than Nephio controllers.

 First, pull the cluster package into your clone of the `config-control`
 repository: